MKaresz/HTracker/README.md

 ### Uninstall
 ***
-For uninstalling the application please use the pip uninstall command from the application folder.
+For uninstalling the application please use the pip uninstall command from the application root folder.

 ```pip uninstall htracker```